 Are Pescatarians Considered Vegetarian?

-To be 100 percent clear, a vegetarian diet excludes all animals; and fish are animals.
+A vegetarian diet excludes all animals, and fish are animals.
 Therefore, a diet that includes fish, or a person who consumes fish cannot be properly called a vegetarian.
 A pescatarian is not a vegetarian, and a vegetarian diet does not include fish.

 What Are Semi-Vegetarians or Flexitarians?

 A "semi-vegetarian" -or a "flexitarian" is someone who eats a mostly vegetarian diet, occasionally supplemented by meat, though there's no real agreed-upon definition of how often one can eat meat and still call themselves a semi-vegetarian or a flexitarian.
 Pescatarians are not restricted to "occasional" fish and may eat fish as little or as frequently as they prefer.